 Out of Brazil’s 200 million citizens, approximately 70 million live hand to mouth, as such, managing COVID-19 infections has been an astronomical challenge.
 Lockdowns, in such a delicate society, were not a luxury the population could afford, for many communities it came down to a choice between starvation and infection.
 Far from irresponsible, the locals in these stoic communities took matters into their own hands, to limit the spread as best they could, by introducing community lead restrictions, whilst keeping business open and mouths fed.
 In these circumstances infections still raged but, without local intervention, it could have been even worse.

-Today, thankfully, vaccinations are accelerating through the population, with over 92% of adults over the age of 15 having taken their first dose (65% of the total population), and 43% of adults 15 and over are fully vaccinated (30% of the total population).
+Today, thankfully, vaccinations are accelerating through the population, with over 92% of adults over the age of 15 having taken their first dose (78% of the total population), and 68% of the total population now fully vaccinated.
 Brazil now has the capability of producing its own Astra Zeneca and continues to import Pfizer as the front-line defence and everyone in the country now has access to these vaccinations.

 “Here in Rio de Janeiro, tourist numbers are increasing steadily, and in Copacabana and Ipanema I am hearing American accents everywhere.
 Vaccinated travellers from the US are arriving in significant numbers, as well as visitors from France, Germany, and Scandinavia.
 There are more and more each day.”
 Said Nick Macciocca.

 Though Brazil’s borders have been open since June 2020, initially entry was granted only to visitors from countries with low cases and deaths from COVID-19.
 Travellers from the US and neighbouring Latin American nations were not granted entry until October 2020 and, even now, land borders remain closed to neighbouring countries to help control the virus being brought in overland, flights are easier to control by requiring and inspecting tests results, prior to entry.